15 Years Of Empowering NRIs

 Asset Allocation

-1. Emergency Funds – For up to 12 months in cash or equivalents.
+Up to 12 months of expenses, held in cash or cash equivalents.

-2. Short-term Needs – From 1 to 3 years in secure term deposits.
+1 to 3 years, in secure term deposits.

-3. Mid-term Funds – From 3 to 7 years in hybrid funds, gold, and stock options.
+3 to 7 years, in hybrid funds, gold, or stock options.

-Never speculate with money earmarked for any goal.
-If you want a thrill, then use loose change only.
+Never speculate with money earmarked for a specific goal.
+If you want the occasional thrill, keep it to genuinely spare change.

 Portfolio Monitoring